Are you using foods to self-sooth?

 You can even use the mealtime meditation that David has created for us:

 Diaphragmatic breathing is a technique that can stimulate the parasympathetic nervous system, the opposite response to the fight or flight response.

 Belly breathing like this can have a calming effect on the body and allow you to become centred again, but you may even consider scheduling some breathing / meditation type activities at times where you have discovered a need to self-sooth.

 Belly breathing like this can have a calming effect on the body and allow you to become centered again, but you may even consider scheduling some breathing/meditation type activities at times where you have discovered a need to self-sooth.

 Going for a walk, especially in fresh air can be a very effective tool of self-soothing.
 Walking is almost like a form of meditation, a time where you can be with your own thoughts, balance emotions and move on.

 Similar to walking and breathing exercise can be used as a tool.
 Just be a little careful with intensive exercise though as it too can become an overused self-soothing tactic leading to inappropriate levels of exercises.
 Many clients have reported to me how they go from exercising 6-10 times per week to no exercise and binge eating.
 In these individuals exercise and food is being used to self-sooth, and deeper emotions are the trigger for these behaviours.

-Music is a great tool that we can use to positively effect our emotions.
-Once you are aware of an extreme emotion or a trigger to emotional eating, note it and use music to help sooth.
+Music is a great tool that we can use to positively affect our emotions.
+Once you are aware of an extreme emotion or a trigger to emotional eating, note it and use music to help soothe.
 I regularly use calming music or even music that triggers positive emotions.

-If there is a most important step to begin with, then it is to increase your awareness around your eating habits.<.p>
+If there is a single most important step to begin with, then it is to increase your awareness around your eating habits.